janmedlock/HIV-95-vaccine/Codes/README.md

 ### Parameter data

-* [data_sources.ods](data_sources.ods) contains the data used to parametrize the model and references to the data sources.
+* [data_sources.ods](data_sources.ods) contains the data used to parametrize the model and references to the sources of these data.

 * [data_sheet.xlsx](data_sheet.xlsx) contains a hand-curated version of [data_sources.ods](data_sources.ods), with fewer references to